ayushjain141/STM32F4_projects/README.md

-### STM32F4 custom device driver libs and test-case Examples (CE):<br>
+### STM32F4 custom bare-metal device driver libs and test-case Examples (CE):<br>

-The repo contains custom device driver libraries for STM32F4 series MCU and test-case examples developed using the same libs.
+The repo contains custom bare-metal device driver libraries for STM32F4 series MCU and test-case examples developed using the same libs.

-The repo has following test case examples(s) - <br>
+The repo has following test case examples(s) present in _\<project>/apps_ and the driver libraries are present in _\<project>/libs_ - <br>

 - blinky_app_stm32f407
 - uart_test_stm32f407